HIS101 United States History to 1877 (3)

 HIS102 United States History since 1877 (3)

 This course provides a survey of United States history from post-Civil War Reconstruction to the present.
 The course considers the changing configurations of American culture and its modes of expression, religion, politics, and literature.
 Emphasis will be placed on the changing role of the government in the lives of people and on the changing position of the United States in world affairs.
 The course will also cover the impact of industrialism, imperialism, two world wars, and the cold war on the policies of the United States.

-This course provides a survey of the history of Europe from the Reformation and Renaissance to the present.
-The spiritual, intellectual, social, political, and economic foundations will be covered, with emphasis on the religious wars of the 16th century, the Age of Absolutism of the 17th and 18th centuries, and the American and French Revolutions of the 18th century and the many European revolutions of the first half of the 19th century.
+This course is an examination of selected societies from the from the Reformation and Renaissance to the beginning of the modern era.
+The scope includes the Enlightenment, the French Revolution, and the Industrial Revolution.
 The course will also cover the breakdown of order in the early 20th century which led to World War I and World War II, the aftermath of World War II, the Cold War, and the fall of the Soviet Union.